anxuae/pygame-imslider/README.rst

 The slider has the following optional parameters:

 - **stype**: determine a slider type: STYPE_SLIDE, STYPE_LOOP or STYPE_FADE
 - **per_page**: determine how many slides should be displayed per page.
-If stype=STYPE_FADE, this option is ignored.
+Ignored if stype=STYPE_FADE.
 - **per_move**: determine how many slides should be moved when a slider goes to next or perv.
-If stype=STYPE_FADE, this option is ignored.
+Ignored if stype=STYPE_FADE.
 - **focus**: determine which slide should be focused if there are multiple slides in a page.
 A string "center" is acceptable for centering slides.
 - **rewind**: whether to rewind a slider before the first slide or after the last one.
-If stype=STYPE_LOOP, this option is ignored.
+Ignored if stype=STYPE_LOOP.
 - **speed**: transition duration in seconds.
 - **renderer**: a ImSliderRenderer to customize colors of the slider
 - **callback**: callback called each time the selection is changed.